Table Of Contents

 Create a clear, professional CV that highlights your education, skills, internships, achievements and any relevant certifications.
 Keep it neat, focused and tailored to the role you are applying for.

-Example: Include university accounting projects, Excel skills and any volunteer finance work in your CV.
+Include university Accounting projects, Excel skills and any volunteer finance work in your CV.

 Practise general interview questions and be ready to talk about your experience, strengths and career goals.
 Work on communicating confidently, speaking clearly and demonstrating your interest in the firm and the role.